balogunadebola/TWITTER-ANALYSIS-FOR-30DAYSOFLEARNING/README.md

 ----
 # Data Transformation
-I was able to transform the data through Power BI's Power Query editor, wherein i corrected some basic errors in the data such as wrong data type, date errors, removal of unnecessary columns, removal of errors and a host of others.
+I was able to transform the data through Power BI's Power Query editor, wherein i did some data cleaning such as removal of unwanted rows, correcting the data type, date errors, removal of unnecessary columns, removal of errors and a host of others.

 ![Twitter Analysis Transformation](https://user-images.githubusercontent.com/107516898/177008950-5aa84e28-b37b-438f-967c-f5e2d3bd5a27.png)